ibexa/documentation-developer/docs/guide/repository/event_reference/trash_events.md

 # Trash events

-The following events are dispatched when managing Trash:
+The following events are dispatched when managing Trash.

 | Event | Dispatched by | Properties |
 |---|---|---|